Parameter Efficient Machine Unlearning on Hybrid Resistive Memory based Compute-in-Memory Accelerators: Results

 \subsection{Speaker Authentication}

 Speaker authentication is widely integrated into voice assistants on smart speakers to authenticate users and control smart home devices (Fig.~\ref{fig4}a).
 In such applications, enrolling new users and removing existing ones is routine.
-The ability to make the model effectively ``forget'' a specific user's voice is crucial for privacy protection.
-This ensures that a forgotten speaker cannot be identified, even if the model or its parameters are accessed by a third party.
-Conversely, when enrolling a new authorized user, the system must retain sufficient capacity to learn the new voice without degrading recognition accuracy for previously registered users.
+Therefore, the model should support efficient adaptation, including approximate unlearning of a removed user's voice and continual learning of newly enrolled speakers.
+Such capability is important for mitigating privacy-related risks, as it suppresses the model's ability to recognize speakers who should no longer be authorized.
+At the same time, the system must retain sufficient capacity to learn new voices without degrading recognition accuracy for previously registered users.
+We demonstrate these operations using the RM analogue--digital system with rank $r=8$ LoRA adapters.

 Figs.~\ref{fig4}a-c illustrate the model architecture and parameter transformations during initial learning, machine unlearning and continual learning in a recurrent spiking neural network (RSNN) architecture inspired by liquid state machine~\cite{lin2025resistive} on speaker recognition system.
 Acoustic inputs are drawn from the Spiking Speech Commands dataset~\cite{cramer2020heidelberg}, which contains utterances from many speakers recorded under realistic, less-controlled conditions.
 As shown in Fig.~\ref{fig4}a, raw audio input signals are processed by the input layer and recurrent hidden layer of RSNN for temporal feature extraction, followed by a readout for classification.
 In the initial learning stage, the pretrained weights of the input, recurrent hidden and readout layers are programmed onto an RM analog array to support efficient inference.
 In the subsequent machine unlearning and continual learning processes, the LoRA weights are updated on a digital computer with an SRAM buffer as shown in Figs.~\ref{fig4}b and \ref{fig4}c .